imbus/robotframework-libdoc2testbench/README.md

 # Libdoc2TestBench

-Libdoc2TestBench is a Robot Framework Libdoc extension that generates import formats compatible with imbus [TestBench](https://www.imbus.de/en/testbench-enterprise).
+Libdoc2TestBench is a Robot Framework Libdoc extension that generates import formats compatible with [TestBench](https://www.imbus.de/en/testbench-enterprise).
-It can be used to generate TestBench interactions and datatypes from Robot Framework libraries.
+It can be used to generate TestBench keywords and datatypes from Robot Framework libraries.

 ## Documentation